Sweet Corn, Double Red (Organic)

 Corn does best when direct sown 1” deep, spaced at 12” centers, but can be planted as close as 8″ apart if given enough fertility.
 If sowing early in cold soil we recommend soaking seed overnight in water before sowing.
 Sow once danger of frost has passed.
 For optimal pollination do not plant a single row, instead plant 3-4 rows in blocks of at least 100 plants.
 Use row cover to protect emerging seedlings from birds and insects.

-Harvest for seed when stalks are brown.
-Pick cob, fold husk back, and leave inside to dry completely.
+Harvest cobs for grain or seed when stalks are brown and ears are dry.
+Fold husk back and leave indoors to finish drying completely.
 Remove kernels by rubbing two cobs together, or by hand.
-Test for dryness with a hammer; dry kernels shatter and moist ones squish.
-Isolate from other corn by 1/2 –1 mile or two weeks for time isolation.
+Test for dryness with a hammer; dry kernels shatter.
+Isolate from other corn by distance –1 mile – or time, two weeks – between sowings.

 Where did you grow this variety?
 Washington